kypercoding/python-package-manager/readme.md

 ## Notes

 * This project was inspired by an older project called "py-pro-manager" (Python Project Manager).
-This web application, however, makes use of API calls to store environment data, allowing for higher-level programming in managing Python environments and packages (as opposed to storing directly on database).
+This web application, however, makes use of API calls to store environment data, allowing for higher-level programming in managing Python environments and packages (as opposed to a direct interaction between web application and database).